 Digital Transformations Reveal Skills Gap

 Several factors have led to the current labor crisis, not least of which is the growing complexity and interdependency of modern supply chains.
 Interconnected systems tend to be relatively delicate and sensitive to change; supply chains are no different.
-Because of the rapidly evolving nature of the supply chain, particularly around digital transformation, supply chain professionals have struggled with a skills gap.
+Because of the rapidly evolving nature of the supply chain, particularly around digital transformation, supply chain professionals have struggled with a skills gap for their job type.

-According to a survey conducted by Deloitte, “90 percent of those surveyed see the need to update their skills at least annually—of which half see development as a year-round, continuous exercise.”
-This can be a time-consuming and expensive endeavor that many organizations, including busy supply chain departments, can’t afford.
+According to a survey conducted by Deloitte , “90 percent of those surveyed see the need to update their skills at least annually—of which half see development as a year-round, continuous exercise.”
+This can be a time-consuming and expensive endeavor that many organizations, including busy supply chain departments, can’t afford within their talent network.
 While digital supply chain transformation may be part of the problem for some, it may be part of the solution for others.

 Plan Ahead & Use a Proven Path to Peak Performance